 Indian tribal governments, while treated as states for many purposes, are not treated as states for social security and Medicare tax purposes (IRC section 7871).
-Thus, Indian tribal governments do not enter into Section 218 Agreements with SSA and may not participate in a public retirement system as an alternative to paying social security and

-Medicare tax under the provisions of IRC section 3121(b)(7)(F).
-Generally, Indian tribal governments should consult publications applicable to non-governmental entities for employment tax rules.
+Thus, Indian tribal governments do not enter into Section 218 Agreements with SSA and may not participate in a public retirement system as an alternative to paying social security and Medicare tax under the provisions of IRC section 3121(b)(7)(F).
+Generally, Indian tribal governments should follow general rules that apply to nongovernmental entities for employment tax.
 Publications 15, Employer's Tax Guide, and 15-A, Employer's Supplemental Tax Guide, provide the basic rules for employers.
-There are some special employment tax rules that apply to Indian tribal governments.
+There are, however, some special employment tax rules that apply to Indian tribal governments.

-First, there is an exception to the definition of "employment" for FUTA purposes for services performed in the employ of an Indian tribe.
+- 1. An exception applies to the definition of "employment" for FUTA purposes for services performed in the employ of an Indian tribe.
 See IRC section 3306(c)(7) and Section 3.
-Thus, Federally recognized Indian tribes are not subject to the FUTA tax, unless they so elect.
+Thus, federally recognized Indian tribes are not subject to the FUTA tax, unless they so elect.
 For this purpose, the term "Indian tribe" has the meaning given in 25 USC Section 450b(e) (Section 4(e) of the Indian Self-Determination and Education Assistance Act).
-Indian tribe includes any subdivision, subsidiary, or business enterprise wholly owned by an Indian tribe.
-See IRC section 3306(u).

-Second, amounts paid to members of Indian tribal councils for services performed as council members are not wages for purposes of FICA and income tax withholding (although such amounts are includible in gross income).
+Indian tribe includes any subdivision, subsidiary, or business enterprise wholly-owned by an Indian tribe.
+See IRC section 3306(u). - 2.
+Amounts paid to members of Indian tribal councils for services performed as council members are not wages for purposes of FICA and income tax withholding (although such amounts are includible in gross income).
 Revenue Ruling 1959-354, 1959-2 C.B.
-24.

-Third, certain income derived by Indians from the exercise of their recognized tribal fishing rights is exempt from Federal income and employment taxes (IRC section 7873).
-Wages paid to a member of a tribe employed by another member of the same tribe or by a qualified Indian entity for services performed in a fishing-rights-related activity of the employee's tribe are exempt not only from Federal income tax, but also from both the employer's and the employee's share of the social security and Medicare tax (Notice 89-34, 1989-1 C.B.
+24. - 3.
+Certain income derived by Indians from the exercise of their recognized tribal fishing rights is exempt from federal income and employment taxes (IRC section 7873).
+Wages paid to a member of a tribe employed by another member of the same tribe or by a qualified Indian entity for services performed in a fishing-rights-related activity of the employee's tribe are exempt not only from federal income tax, but also from both the employer's and the employee's share of the social security and Medicare tax (Notice 89-34, 1989-1 C.B.
 674).

-Extensive information specifically addressing Indian tribal governments and employment tax issues can be found in Publication 4268, Employment Tax Desk Guide, on the ITG web site at www.irs.gov/tribes.
+Extensive information specifically addressing Indian tribal governments and employment tax issues can be found in Publication 4268, Employment Tax Desk Guide, on the Indian Tribal Governments (ITG) website.